pkpatricia/barrel-dev-best-practices/css.md

 * For best performance, animate CSS transform properties instead of position, margin, height/width, etc. whenever possible.

 ### Preprocessing
 A preprocessor can be used to simplify style sheet authoring by extending the basic CSS syntax.
+At Barrel we prefer to use Sassy (`*.scss`) for preprocessing.
+You may use less (`*.less`) or another flavor of sass (`*.sass`), but you must seek the approval from a Lead Developer and include this in your development approach when scoping a project.

 * Organize CSS into separate files that group related styles.

 * Define commonly used values as variables.